apache/pulsar/site2/docs/security-tls-transport.md

 Once you have created a CA certificate, you can create certificate requests and sign them with the CA.

-The following commands will ask you a few questions and then create the certificates.
-When asked for the common name, you should match the hostname of the broker.
+The following commands ask you a few questions and then create the certificates.
+When you are asked for the common name, you should match the hostname of the broker.
 You could also use a wildcard to match a group of broker hostnames, for example `*.broker.usw.example.com`.
 This ensures that multiple machines can reuse the same certificate.

 > #### Tips
 >